CruxConnect/crux-docs/_organization/get_notification_settings.md

 ---
 Get all the current Notification Settings specific to your user account.
 This returns the organization uuid, notification name, notification domain, notification type, annd more.

+To view notification settings, you must be assigned the 'view_notifications_settings' permission {: .info }

+To edit email notification preferences, you must be assigned the 'edit_email_notifications_preferences' permission {: .info }

 ### Response Parameters:

 uuid